weixu07/IntelliJ/README.md

   >>viii.
 Retirement benefits (as percentage matched)
   >>ix.
 Leave time (vacation days and holiday and/or sick leave, as a single overall number of days)

 *To achieve this requirement, I designed the "EnterCurrentJob" which has an attribute "currentJob" as a type of "Job".
 The "Job" class contains the properties/attributes of job details.
 The "Job" has been saperated since it is common and can be used by different other class.
-I used compositon relationship to connect the "EnterCurrentJob" since it represent the "uses" relationship between them.
+I used compositon relationship to connect the "EnterCurrentJob" since it represent the "uses" relationship between them.*

   >b.
 Be able to either save the job details or cancel and exit without saving, returning in both cases to the main menu.

-*To *
+*To achieve this requirement, I added two operations 'save' and 'cancel' in "EnterCurrentJob".
+They are going to either save the job details and return to main menu, or exit without saving and return to main menu.*

+3. When choosing to enter job offers, a user will:
+  >a.
+Be shown a user interface to enter all of the details of the offer, which are the same ones listed above for the current job.
+  >b.
+Be able to either save the job offer details or cancel.
+  >c.
+Be able to (1) enter another offer, (2) return to the main menu, or (3) compare the offer with the current job details (if present).